 - 1. Protecting basic shareholders' rights in relation to securing methods of ownership registration and transfer of shares, participating and voting at general shareholders' meetings, sharing in the profits and obtaining regular information about the Bank. - 2.
 Ensuring that shareholders are sufficiently informed of or participate in making decisions concerning amendments to the Bank's memorandum and articles of association. - 3.
 Encouraging effective shareholders' participation and familiarizing them with voting rules at general shareholders' meetings, meeting agendas, venues and dates well before the meetings. - 4.
 Stressing the importance of disclosure of capital structures or any arrangements that would enable certain shareholders to obtain a degree of control. - 5.
-Ensuring that all shareholders are equitably treated, including small investors and foreign investors.
-All shareholders have the right to question the acts of the Board of Directors and to rectify any prejudice to their rights. - 6.
+Ensuring that all shareholders are equitably treated, including small investors and foreign investors. prejudice to their rights. - 6.
 Availability of information to the adequate shareholders on a timely basis, allowing them to practice their rights in an adequate manner. - 7.
 Ensuring that shareholders have access to the minutes of the general assembly meetings. - 8.
 Preparing a statement of the penalties (financial and non-financial) that are imposed thereon during the financial year, in accordance with the provisions of Article 85 of Law No. 32 of 1968 concerning Currency, the Central Bank of Kuwait, and the Organization of the Banking Business, and its amendments.
 This statement shall be read by the Chairman of the Board during the annual general shareholders' meeting, as set out in CBK's instructions in this respect.